Altar Call – Opelika-Auburn News

 March 1, 2009

-Sarah’s daffodils are blooming again and reminding me of her
+Sarah’s daffodils are blooming again and reminding me

 The daffodils blooming outside my study window are not merely daffodils.
 They are Sarah’s daffodils.
 Sarah planted them.
 She tended them.
 She loved them.
 And each winter when their yellow blooms burst upward toward the sun, they remind me of Sarah.